 Twitter RT Accounts I Love:

 I have a Facebook for my blog, but I guess I keep it mainly for my friends and family.
-I know the majority of them won’t just type in my blog URL and go, so I make it simple for them.
-I don’t have a ton of tips for Facebook, because it’s not one of the platforms I use to bring a lot of traffic.
+Honestly, I know the majority of them won’t just type in my blog URL and go, so I make it simple for them.

 Tips for Facebook